stephen-fox/wgu/README.md

 wgu allows users to create WireGuard tunnels without running as root.
 Connections to network services are managed using forwarders.
-Each forwarder tells wgu where to listen for incoming connections and where to forward the connections to.
+Each forwarder tells wgu where to listen for incoming connections and where to forward connections to.

 [wgfwd]: https://github.com/jgiannuzzi/wgfwd